Nikolay0305/AtmOperations/README.md

      }
    }

+## To ensure appsettings.json is available when the application runs follow these steps:
+1. Go to Solution Explorer

+2. Find appsettings.json and right-click on it

+3. Go to Properties and Set "Copy to Output Directory" to "Copy if newer"

+4. Save and Rebuild the Solution

 ## Restore NuGet Packages

 1. Open the project in Visual Studio.
 2. Right-click on the solution in Solution Explorer and click Restore NuGet Packages.
 3. Alternatively, you can run this in the Package Manager Console: dotnet restore

+4. Install required NuGet Packages
+Run these commands:
+dotnet add package Microsoft.EntityFrameworkCore.SqlServer dotnet add package Microsoft.EntityFrameworkCore.Design dotnet add package Microsoft.EntityFrameworkCore.Tools Or go to Tools -> NuGet Package Manager -> Manage NuGet Packages for Solution and search for installs.

 ## Apply migrations and Update the Database